Perilex

-Use of the Perilex connectors is usually confined to small businesses (e.g. bakeries, restaurants), medical facilities (hospitals, laboratories) and homes, where it has the advantage of a smaller form factor and better cleanability.
-However, at construction sites and industrial facilities, the IEC connectors are preferred due to their better robustness and due to being approved for medium-term outdoor use.
+The Perilex connectors were usually confined to small businesses (e.g. bakeries, restaurants), medical facilities (hospitals, laboratories) and homes, where they had the advantages of smaller form factor and better cleanability.
+As electric stoves in kitchens usually remain in use for years at the same place their wires are often connected directly in a junction box without any plug, like tankless water heating.
+If devices are mobile, frequently plugged and unplugged, and used in various places, a robust and commonly used system is preferred, thus Perilex was superseded by the IEC 60309 system used throughout Europe.
+At construction sites and industrial facilities, on fairgrounds and in concert venues, the IEC connectors are preferred due to their better robustness and due to being approved for medium-term outdoor use.
 Furthermore, it is unwise to connect three-phase electrical motors to Perilex sockets due to the aforementioned ambiguity regarding the phase sequence.
-Since 1 January 1975, the use of the Perilex system has been outlawed in Germany for new industrial installations but continues to be legal in homes, hospitals and small businesses.
-However, even there, it is being superseded by the IEC 60309 system used throughout Europe.
+Since 1 January 1975, the new installation of the Perilex system has been "outlawed" in Germany for industrial installation, but use continues to be legal in homes, hospitals and small businesses.

 A conceptually similar (but incompatible) plug exists in Switzerland as SN 441011 type 15 (10 A) and type 25 (16 A).

 In France, instead of Perilex, NF C 61-315 was used.
 NF C 61-315 provides single & multiple phases for rating up to 32 A. Several plug & socket profiles exist to match the phases number and the various rating.
 But NF C 61-315 is being replaced by IEC 60309 for outdoor use or direct attach for home use (mainly oven plugs).